TelaVisor

 Infrastructure mode

-Switching the mode toggle in the title bar to Infrastructure changes the tab bar to the four administration tabs: Hubs, Agents, Remotes, and Credentials.
+Switching the mode toggle in the title bar to Infrastructure changes the tab bar to the five administration tabs: Hubs, Agents, Access, Remotes, and Credentials.
 Infrastructure mode is for operators.
 None of the features in this mode are required for a user who only wants to make a connection.
 All of them become important the moment you start running hubs or agents on behalf of yourself or others.

 Hubs